UncertainLab/Enlsip.jl/docs/src/tutorial.md

 * `nb_parameters` : number of variables
 * `nb_residuals` : number of residuals

-The following keywords arguments are optional and deal with constraints and Jacobian matrices.
+The following keyword arguments are optional and deal with constraints and Jacobian matrices.
-If the Jacobian matrices functions are not provided, they are computed numerically by forward differences using automatic differenciation[^Backend].
+If the Jacobian matrix functions are not provided, they are computed numerically by forward differences using automatic differenciation[^Backend].

 [^Backend]: `ForwardDiff.jl` [https://juliadiff.org/ForwardDiff.jl/stable/](https://juliadiff.org/ForwardDiff.jl/stable/)